wazuh/wazuh/api/test/integration/README.md

                         Specify how many times will every test be run.
 Default 1.
 ```

-The `run_test.py` script does not show the full tests output.
+The `run_test.py` script does not show the tests' full output.
 The full reports are saved
 at `wazuh/api/test/integration/_test_results`.
 Containers' logs (`ossec.log`, `api.log` and `cluster.log`) are stored
 at `_test_results/logs`.
 Reports in HTML format are also generated and can be found at `_test_results/html_reports`.